sdesabbata/granolarr/README.md

 ## Materials

 All the materials are available through the **[lectures bookdown](Lectures/bookdown)** and **[practical sessions bookdown](Practicals/bookdown)** pages.
 Links to the lecture slides and bookdown chapters for each week are listed below.

-**Currently under review to meet the University of Leicester ["Ingite"](https://le.ac.uk/ignite) approach to blended learning for the academic year 2020/2021.**

 1. **R coding**
     - **100 Introduction**